oqtane/oqtane.docs/src/pages/manuals/admin/installation/resources.md

   - [Apache HTTP Server Documentation](https://httpd.apache.org/docs/): Official documentation for the Apache HTTP Server, providing comprehensive guides, configuration references, and troubleshooting tips.
   - [Apache Foundation](https://www.apache.org/): The official website of the Apache Software Foundation, where you can find information about all Apache projects, including the HTTP Server.
   - [Ubuntu: Install and Configure Apache](https://ubuntu.com/tutorials/install-and-configure-apache): Tutorial going through the steps of setting up an Apache server on Ubuntu.
+  - [Host ASP.NET Core on Linux with Apache](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-apache): This article explains how to set up Apache as a reverse proxy server on CentOS 7 to redirect HTTP traffic to an ASP.NET Core web app running on the Kestrel server.

+- **Nginx Server**
+  - [Host ASP.NET Core on Linux with Nginx](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx): Learn how to set up a production-ready ASP.NET Core environment for Ubuntu, Red Hat Enterprise (RHEL), and SUSE Linux Enterprise Server using Nginx as a reverse proxy server.
+  - [Nginx Official Website](https://nginx.org/en/): Visit the official website of Nginx to learn more about this open-source web server, commonly used as a reverse proxy or HTTP cache.
+  - [Install and configure Nginx on Ubuntu](https://ubuntu.com/tutorials/install-and-configure-nginx): This tutorial provides a comprehensive guide to installing and configuring Nginx on Ubuntu.
+It covers topics such as setting up a basic website, configuring virtual hosts, activating virtual hosts, and testing the results.